-- In a medium-sized bowl combine Wholesome Organic Honey, olive oil, soy sauce, vinegar, garlic, ginger and Sriracha sauce.
+In a medium-sized bowl combine honey, olive oil, soy sauce, vinegar, garlic, ginger and Sriracha sauce.
 Whisk until smooth.

 - Place salmon fillets in a gallon-sized Ziploc bag and add 2/3 of the marinade.
 Reserve the remaining 1/3 of the marinade for glazing salmon at the end.

 - Add enough olive oil to lightly coat the bottom of a medium-large skillet.